Skip to content

 1. Politics

-US Presidential Election 2024: Electoral College, odds, dates, candidates and vice presidential picks
+US Presidential Election 2024: Electoral College, odds, dates and paths to victory

-The 2024 US presidential election is just weeks away, with Kamala Harris and Donald Trump vying for the presidency.
+The 2024 US presidential election takes place on 5th November, with Kamala Harris and Donald Trump vying for the presidency.

 Read below for all you need to know about how the US presidential election works, from primaries and caucuses, to the Electoral College and inauguration.